Skip to content

 Throughout his career, C.J. has received numerous accolades for his work, including multiple commendations during his military career.
 For his work throughout the Horseshoe River Wildfire, he was recognized as “A champion of the Regional Municipality of Wood Buffalo” at the Mayor and Regional Council Toast of Champions.

-Kassondra Meyers
+Kassondra Meyer

 Director